-HyperX has long made some of the highest-quality wired gaming headsets around, but can it compete in the demanding wireless arena?
+HyperX has long made some of the best gaming headsets around when it comes to wired sets, but can it compete in the demanding wireless arena?
 If the $159 Cloud Flight is anything to go by, the answer is an emphatic yes.

 HyperX's wireless headset debut features the rich audio quality and best-in-class comfort that the company's cans are known for, all wrapped up in a lightweight package that has long battery life and plug-and-play compatibility with both PS4 and PC devices.
 The Flight isn't the most stylish or feature-rich headset in its price range, but it just might be the coziest.